 Mean score of companies in the Media Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Thomson Reuters reported total carbon emissions of approximately 24,000,000 kg CO2e, with Scope 1 emissions at about 5,700,000 kg CO2e, Scope 2 emissions at approximately 37,000,000 kg CO2e, and Scope 3 emissions from business travel at around 16,000,000 kg CO2e.
-This marked a significant increase from 2023, where total emissions were about 14,800,000 kg CO2e, with Scope 1 at 4,000,000 kg CO2e, Scope 2 at approximately 49,000,000 kg CO2e, and Scope 3 emissions from business travel at about 8,400,000 kg CO2e.
-Thomson Reuters has set ambitious climate commitments, aiming for net-zero emissions by 2050.
-The company has joined the Science Based Targets initiative, committing to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030 from 2018 levels.
+This marks a significant increase from 2023, where total emissions were about 14,800,000 kg CO2e, with Scope 1 at 4,000,000 kg CO2e, Scope 2 at approximately 49,000,000 kg CO2e, and Scope 3 from business travel at about 8,400,000 kg CO2e.
+Thomson Reuters has committed to ambitious climate targets, aiming for net-zero emissions by 2050.
+The company has joined the Science Based Targets initiative (SBTi), pledging to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030 from a 2018 baseline.
 Additionally, it aims to cut Scope 3 emissions from fuel and energy-related activities, business travel, and employee commuting by 25% by 2025 from a 2019 baseline.
-Furthermore, Thomson Reuters plans for 65% of its suppliers, by spend on purchased goods and services, to have science-based targets by 2025.
-These initiatives reflect Thomson Reuters's commitment to addressing climate change and reducing its carbon footprint across all scopes of emissions.
+Furthermore, Thomson Reuters plans for 65% of its suppliers by spend to have science-based targets by 2025.
+The emissions data and commitments are cascaded from Thomson Reuters Corporation, reflecting the company's comprehensive approach to addressing climate change within its operational framework.

 Access structured emissions data, company-specific emission factors, and source documents